OpShin/uplc/README.md

 # This package can also be used to analyze built contracts (output from any Smart Contract Language)
 uplc dump build/fibonacci/script.cbor --from-cbor

+# You can also apply additional parameters to a script using the build command
+uplc build script.cbor --from-cbor "(con integer 5)"

 # Show all options
 uplc --help
 ```